Overview

 Does BIPA apply to AI facial recognition systems?
 Yes.
 Any system capturing or analyzing facial geometry — including AI-powered facial recognition, emotion detection, or liveness checks — must comply with BIPA when processing data of Illinois residents.

 Do I need consent before collecting biometric data?
 Yes.
-Written notice and a signed written release are required before any collection of biometric identifiers.
+Written notice and a written release are required before any collection of biometric identifiers.
+Since SB 2979 (2024), the release may be signed electronically.

 What are the retention requirements?
 You must publish a written retention and destruction policy.
 Data must be destroyed when the initial purpose is satisfied or within 3 years of the individual's last interaction, whichever comes first.